Islamabad Football Association

 The Islamabad Football Association (IFA) is the regional governing body of :association football and futsal in Islamabad, Pakistan.
 Its headquarters are located in Jinnah Sports Stadium.
-IFA is responsible for the organization and governance of football's major regional tournaments in Islamabad region including IFA 'A' and 'B' Division Leagues, the Jashan-i-Azadi Football Tournament, and the Islamabad Challenge Cup.
+IFA is responsible for the organization and governance of major regional football tournaments in the Islamabad region including IFA 'A' and 'B' Division Leagues, the Jashan-i-Azadi Football Tournament, and the Islamabad Challenge Cup.
 It also organizes various Islamabad teams which participate in local and domestic tournaments.

 As of December 2020, IFA has 42 football clubs as members.